Harthill, South Yorkshire: Amenities

+Transport

 The village is served by several public transport routes.
 First South Yorkshire operate the hourly service X54 to Sheffield from Monday to Saturday, with TM Travel operating it on Sundays.
 First also run service 29 to Rotherham between Monday and Saturday, with TM Travel operating service 29a on evenings and Sundays.
 Stagecoach also operate the circular route 26/26a during Monday to Saturday daytime, connecting Harthill with Crystal Peaks.
 There is also a 1-a-day service to the Hallamshire Hospital in the form of service X30; this is run by TM Travel, Monday to Saturday at 7 am.